 ‘Agreed, bring the paperwork as well.
 Devesi, can you get some things together so you can stay the night with us?
 You can have one of the spare rooms in our temporary quarters.’
 Taerys said.

 Devesi agreed quickly, the duffle bag that she used for her delivery route was still against the wall where she had left it.
 Within a minute she had it repacked with all the clothes that she owned.
 Her sewing kit with the fabric offcuts that she used for patches and the thin leather roll of tools for repairing her windfoil filled the small space that was left.
-The few coins that she had were wrapped tightly in a tattered old scrap of cotton and tucked in the inside pocket of her tunic.
+The few coins that she had were wrapped tightly in a tattered old scrap of cloth and tucked in the inside pocket of her tunic.

 Everyone filed out into the corridor and she followed them, tugging the straps of her windfoil over shoulders.
 Taerys didn’t allow the young men to speak as she prodded them to walk along in front of her and she used one of their wands to light the way.
 Karda’s iron grip on their shoulders made them wince when he forced them to move in the direction Taerys ordered them to walk.
 The journey to the keeper office was agonising for Devesi, but the end of it brought no relief.
 On either side of the wide double door to the keeper office the stone walls were deeply engraved with the stark keeper emblem of a harsh white lightning bolt cleaving a black boulder in two and releasing a torrent of water from it.
 A symbol of their power that was meant to instil respect and awe in everyone who saw it, but Devesi wasn’t so sure about that.